-Add the chopped onion, garlic, ginger and green chilies and fry till aromatic.
-Mix in the chopped carrots.
+Add chopped onion, garlic, ginger and green chilies and fry till aromatic.
+Mix in chopped carrots.
 Cover the pan with a lid and let it cook, stirring occasionally, until the onions are pale golden-brown.
 This should take around 10 minutes.

-Add the chopped tomatoes, sugar, salt and black pepper and mix well.
+Add chopped tomatoes, sugar, salt and black pepper and mix well.
 Simmer the mixture for around 25 minutes till the tomatoes have softened and the mixture looks pulpy.
-If you are not using a non stick pan, check every now and then while cooking that the mixture does not catch.
+If you are not using a non stick pan, check every now and then while cooking to ensure that the mixture does not catch.

 Pour the soup into serving dishes.
 Sprinkle over chopped coriander leaves.
 Top with fried sausages.
 Serve warm with croutons and masala papad.